 Salary: As per pay scale

-Submissions: Qualified candidates should submit a cover letter and current resume to Director of Preschool Bailey Tripp at BaileyT@saint-marks.org by Friday, February 28th.
+Submissions: Qualified candidates should submit a cover letter and current resume to Preschool Director Bailey Tripp at Baileyt@saint-marks.org.

 Non-Discrimination Policy: Saint Mark’s School is an equal opportunity employer, dedicated to a policy of non-discrimination in employment on any basis including race, color, age, sex, religion, national origin, the presence of mental, physical, or sensory disability, sexual orientation, or any other basis prohibited by federal or state law.